leofds/notes/ansible/README.md

   vars_files:                # List of files that contain vars to include in the play.
     - /vars/external_vars.yml

-  vars_prompt                          # list of variables to prompt for
+  vars_prompt:                         # list of variables to prompt for
     - name: username                   # variable name
         prompt: What is your username? # prompt message
         private: false                 # makes the user input visible (hidden by default)